yewon-lee/warp/docs/index.rst

 NVIDIA Warp Documentation
 =========================

 Warp is a Python framework for writing high-performance simulation and graphics code.
-Kernels are defined in Python syntax and JIT converted to C++/CUDA and compiled at runtime.
+Warp takes regular Python functions and JIT compiles them to efficient kernel code that can run on the CPU or GPU.

-Warp is comes with a rich set of primitives that make it easy to write programs for physics simulation, geometry processing, and procedural animation.
-In addition, Warp kernels are differentiable, and can be used as part of machine-learning training pipelines with other frameworks such as PyTorch.
+Warp is designed for spatial computing and comes with a rich set of primitives that make it easy to write programs for physics simulation, perception, robotics, and geometry processing.
+In addition, Warp kernels are differentiable and can be used as part of machine-learning pipelines with frameworks such as PyTorch and JAX.

 Below are some examples of simulations implemented using Warp: